DIF Statistical Inference without Knowing Anchoring Items: Simulation Study

 This section conducts simulation studies to evaluate the performance of the proposed method and compare it with the likelihood ratio test (LRT) method \citep{thissen1988use} and the LASSO method \citep{bauer2020simplifying}.
 Note that the LRT method requires a known anchor item set.
 Correctly specified anchor item sets with different sizes will be considered when applying the LRT method.

 In the simulation, we set the number of items $J = 25$, and consider two settings for the sample sizes, $N = 500$, and 1000.
 The parameters of the true model are set as follows.
-First, the discrimination parameters are set between 1 and 2, and the easiness parameters are set between $-1$ and 1.
-Their true values are given in Table~\ref{tab: sim-parameters}.
+First, the discrimination parameters are set between 1 and 2, {and we consider two sets of easiness parameters with one small $d_j$ set between $-1$ and 1 and another large $d_j$ set between $-2$ and 2, respectively.} Their true values are given in Table~\ref{tab: sim-parameters}.
 The observations are split into groups of equal sizes, indicated by $x_i = 0$, and 1.
-The parameter $\beta$ in the structural model is set to 0.5, so that the latent trait distribution is standard normal and $N(0.5, 1)$ for the reference and focal groups, respectively.
-We consider two settings for the DIF parameters, one with smaller absolute DIF parameter values, and the other with larger absolute DIF parameter values.
-Their true values are given in Table~\ref{tab: sim-parameters}.
-For both sets of the DIF parameters, the ML1 condition is satisfied.
-The combinations of settings for the sample sizes and DIF parameters lead to four settings in total.
+The parameter $\beta$ in the structural model is set to 0.5 {and the parameter $\sigma$ is set to 0.5}, so that the latent trait distribution is standard normal {$N(0, 1)$} and {$N(0.5, 0.5^2)$} for the reference and focal groups, respectively. {We consider six settings for the DIF parameters, three settings with DIF item proportions from high to low at smaller absolute DIF parameter values, and the other three with DIF item proportions from high to low at larger absolute DIF parameter values.
+Specifically, at smaller and larger absolute DIF parameter values, the three settings contain 5, 10 and 14 DIF items out of 25 items for low, medium and high DIF proportions, respectively.} Their true values are given in Table~\ref{tab: sim-parameters}.
+For all sets of the DIF parameters, the ML1 condition is satisfied.
+The combinations of settings for the sample sizes and DIF parameters lead to 24 settings in total.
 For each setting, 100 independent datasets are generated.

 We first evaluate the accuracy of the proposed estimator $\hat \Xi$ given by Algorithm~\ref{alg:ML1}.
-Table~\ref{tab: sim-mse} shows the mean squared errors (MSE) for $\beta$ and the average MSEs for $a_j$s, $d_j$s, and $\gamma_j$s that are obtained by averaging the corresponding MSEs over the $J$ items.
-As we can see, these MSEs and average MSEs are small in magnitude and decrease as the sample size increases under each setting.
+Table~\ref{tab: sim-mse} shows the mean squared errors (MSE) for $\beta$ {and $\sigma$} and the average MSEs for $a_j$s, $d_j$s, and $\gamma_j$s that are obtained by averaging the corresponding MSEs over the $J$ items.
+As we can see, these MSEs and average MSEs are small in magnitude and decrease as the sample size of individuals $N$ increases under each setting.
 This observation aligns with our consistency result in Theorem~\ref{thm:consistency}.